 Australia's fluctuating climate can lead to long-term drought, water scarcity (often resulting in water restrictions) and severe flooding.
 As a responsible property developer, Stockland constantly considers where water is sourced, how efficiently it is used and how the quantity and quality is managed.

-Retail town centres and retirement living villages to reduce water intensity by 5%, and all new residential communities to exceed minimum standards by 5%.
+Retail town centres and retirement living villages to reduce water intensity by 5%, and all new residential communities designed to exceed minimum standards by 5%.

 Waste treatment and disposal can impact the surrounding environment, with nutrients released during waste breakdown potentially polluting groundwater and waterways, incineration leading to air quality and pollution issues, and landfills contributing to the world’s total greenhouse gas emissions.
 We take these impacts very seriously and are committed to managing our waste efficiently and seek to reduce, reuse and recycle our waste whenever feasible, minimising our contribution to landfill.

 Achieve 45% waste diversion from landfill for Commercial Property operations, 85% waste diversion from landfill for Retail Town Centre development waste, and 60% waste diversion from landfill for Communities development waste.

 We aim to enhance the value we create by forming positive relationships that extend our capacity to deliver leading sustainability outcomes.

 Enriching our value chain is about how we manage our risks while working with our employees, our suppliers and other key partners.
 When we work in collaboration with our stakeholders, our outcomes are strong and our relationships prosper.